php-standard-library/docs/components/async/README.md

   * [`@template Ts` php] <br />
     [`Awaitable::then((Closure(T): Ts) $success, (Closure(Exception): Ts) $failure): Awaitable<Ts>` php]

-    Attaches a callback that is invoked if this awaitable completes.
+    Attaches callbacks that are invoked when this awaitable is completed.

-    The returned awaitable is completed with the return value of the callback, or errors with an exception thrown from the callback.
+    The returned awaitable is resolved with the return value of the callback, or rejected with an exception thrown from the callback.

     ```php
     use Psl;